johanjordaan/t2c/README.md

 t2c  ![Travis CI Status](https://api.travis-ci.org/johanjordaan/t2c.svg?branch=master "Travis CI Status")
 =========

 This is a very simple templating engine.
-It is diffrent from other templating engines since it prodices code which will produce the output.
+It is diffrent from other templating engines since it produces code which will produce the output.
 It is further code centric and the text to be emitted is escaped, not the code.
 I believe this produces better looking template output.

 Install
 =========